 Lightsong shook his head, throwing a pebble into one of the urns.
 “Ah, if only she knew the utter frustration she was missing simply by refusing your acquaintance.”

 “I’m not that frustrating!”
 Blushweaver said.
-“I’ve actually been rather charming.”
+“I’ve actually been rather charming with her.”

 “Then that is your problem, I surmise,” Lightsong said.
 “We’re Gods, my dear, and we quickly grow tired of our immortal existences.
-Surely we seek for extreme ranges in emotion--good or bad, the pole of our experience stops mattering, with only the range becoming important.
-In a way, it’s rather the absolute value of emotion that is important, rather than the positive or negative nature of that emotion.”
+Surely we seek for extreme ranges in emotion--good or bad, it doesn’t matter.
+Only the range of our emotion is important.
+In a way, it’s rather the absolute value of emotion that is a factor, rather than the positive or negative nature of that emotion.”

 Blushweaver paused.
 So did Lightsong.